-This time of year Mt.
-Rainer is revered for its extensive wildflower displays, and this July is no exception.
-A weekend hike to Dege Peak yielded sightings of approximately 20 varieties of blooms on our 4.2 mile out and back journey from the Sunrise parking lot.
+Mt.
+Rainer is revered for its extensive wildflower displays.
+During the summer months when the meadows are in peak bloom a hike to Dege Peak can yield sightings of approximately 20 varieties of blooms on our 4.2 miles out and back journey from the Sunrise parking lot.
 Depending on who you ask, this peak, named after Tacoma businessman, James Dege, may be pronounced to rhyme with “leggy” or “reggae.”

 Once we reached the summit we encountered a mildly wary marmot and a curious chipmunk, as well as a pile of dying wildflowers that someone had picked and placed on the highest boulder.
 Feeding wildlife, tromping through fragile alpine meadows and picking wildflowers are fineable offenses for obvious reasons, and visitors are asked to leave no trace.